 South Ribble

 § This page gives an overview of the South Ribble local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ South Ribble lies in central Lancashire, bordered by the River Ribble to the north and encompassing a mix of suburban towns, farmland, and green spaces.
 Leyland is the largest town, known for its motor industry heritage and the British Commercial Vehicle Museum, while Penwortham and Bamber Bridge are thriving communities close to Preston.
 The district includes riverside landscapes, parks, and woodlands, with Cuerden Valley Park providing a large country park rich in wildlife and walking trails.
 Villages scattered across open farmland retain a rural feel, and the Ribble valley forms a natural boundary, shaping much of the district’s geography.

-The administrative boundary of South Ribble can be viewed on OpenStreetMap: District Boundary of South Ribble.
+The administrative boundary of South Ribble can also be viewed on OpenStreetMap: District Boundary of South Ribble.

 Key Facts about South Ribble